Cart module: reference informationEdit on GitHub

 CartChangeTransfer objects.
 Each transfer holds the current quote transfer and the items that are being modified.
 Current

-QuoteTransfer is read from current session and is provided by the
+QuoteTransfer is read from the current session and is provided by the

 QuoteSession session adapter.

 CartClient makes an HTTP request to the Zed

 Cart module.
 The cart module gateway controller forwards the request to

 CartFacade where a corresponding operation is handled and modified;